MozillaFoundation/foundation.mozilla.org/foundation_cms/legacy_apps/README.md

 See also [the Django docs on running tests](https://docs.djangoproject.com/en/4.1/topics/testing/overview/#running-tests).

-There is currently no unit test framework for JavaScript tests set up.
+There is no JS unit test framework set up for the legacy frontend.
+The redesign frontend has its own Vitest suite (see [frontend/redesign/README.md](../../frontend/redesign/README.md#unit-testing-vitest)).

 ### Integration tests